lab1092/blender-manual_ja/manual/physics/particles/visualization.rst

 Material
    Particles are colored according to the material they are given.
 Velocity
    Color particles according to their speed.
-The color is a ramp from blue to green to red, Blue being the slowest, and Red being velocities approaching the value of :guilabel:`Max` or above.
-Increasing :guilabel:`Max` allows for a wider range of particle velocities.
+The color is a ramp from blue to green to red, Blue being the slowest, and Red being velocities approaching the value of *Max* or above.
+Increasing *Max* allows for a wider range of particle velocities.
 Acceleration
    Color particles according to their acceleration.